 BMO Private Wealth is a brand name for a business group consisting of Bank of Montreal and certain of its affiliates in providing private wealth management products and services.
 Not all products and services are offered by all legal entities within BMO Private Wealth.
-Banking services are offered through Bank of Montreal.
-Investment management, wealth planning, tax planning, and philanthropy planning services are offered through BMO Rives in c. and BMO Private Investment Coursel Inc. Estate, trust, and custodial services are offered through BMO Trust Company.
-Insurance services and products are offered through BMO Estate Insurance Advisory Services Inc., a wholly-owned subsidiary of BMO Nesbitt Burns Inc. BMO Private Investment Coursel Inc. Estate, trust, and custodial services are offered through BMO Trust Company.
-Insurance services and products are offered through BMO Estate Insurance Advisory Services Inc., a wholly-owned subsidiary of BMO Nesbitt Burns Inc. BMO Private Wealth legal entities do not offer tax advice.
+Banking services are offered through BMO Nesbitt Burns Inc. and BMO Private Investment Counsel Inc. Estate, trust, and custodial services are offered through BMO Trust Company, Insurance services and products are offered through BMO Estate Insurance Advisory Services Inc., a wholly-owned subsidiary of BMO Nesbitt Burns Inc. BMO Private Wealth legal entities do not offer tax advice.
 If you are already a client of BMO Nesbitt Burns Inc., please contact your Investment Advisor for more information.
 Nesbitt Burns Inc. is a member of the Canadian Investor Protection Fund and the Investment Industry Regulatory Organization of Canada.
 BMO Trust Company and BMO Bank of Montreal are Members of CDIC. ® Registered trademark of Bank of Montreal, used under license.

 This publication is for informational purposes only and is not and should not be construed as professional advice to any individual.
 Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
 This newsletter was produced by J. Hirasawa & Associates, an independent third party for the individual Investment Advisor noted.
 The calculation of performance data set forth herein has been prepared by the author as of the date hereof and is subject to change without notice.
 The author makes every effort to ensure that the contents have been compiled or derived from sources believed to be reliable and contain information and opinions, which are accurate and complete.
-The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Private Wealth cnanot guarantee the information is accurate or complete.
-Opinions, estimates and projections contained herein are those of the dathe hereof and are subject to change without notice and may not reflect those of BMO Private Wealth.
-Individuals should contact their BMO representative for professional advice regarding their personal incumstances and/or financial position.
+The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Private Wealth cannot guarantee in formation is accurate or complete.
+Opinions, estimates and projections contained herein are those of the author as of the date hereof and are subject to change without notice and may not reflect those of BMO Private Wealth.
+Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
 Please note that past performance is not necessarily an indicator of future performance.
 All rights are reserved.
-No part of this publication in may be reproduced in any other publication, without may be reproduced in any other publication, without may be express written to in any other publication, without may be express.
+No part of this publication may be reproduced in any form, or referred to in any other publication, without the express written permission of BMO Private Wealth.
+BMO Nesbitt Burns Inc., please contact your Investment Advisor for more information.